acmenezes/podconfig-operator/docs/design_proposal.md

 This operator is intended to provide an interface for dynamic, custom runtime configurations for specific Pods, containers or even specific container processes running in a Kubernetes namespace as unprivileged workloads mostly on hard multi-tenant environments.

-Some of the domains that it can reach are lower layers on Linux TPC/IP networking stack for custom network services (a.k.a.
+Some of the domains that it can reach are lower layers on Linux TCP/IP networking stack for custom network services (a.k.a.
 CNFs), short running privileged scripts or binaries, long running processes for tracing and packet analysis, Linux special capability configurations among other possible runtime configurations not provided by the Kubernetes or OpenShift Platforms.

-It may be used as means of automation to ease up some hard to do configurations even if the application owner has privileges and is running on its own cluster.
+It may be used as means of automation to ease up some hard to do configurations even if the application owners have privileges and are running applications on their own cluster.

 It may and will certainly perform configurations on the node on behalf of those specific Pods and/or Containers but carefully considering not to overlap with any of the operators presented on the next section.

-If some interaction between operators is needed it will be done so.
-But not with overlapping, rather with requests or patching other operators CRDs if it makes sense.
+If some interaction with other operators is needed it will be done so.
+But not with overlapping scopes, rather with requests or patching other operators CRDs if it makes sense.

 In summary it's a privileged but trusted workload running as a typical Kubernetes controller performing Linux configurations on behalf of a Pod/Container or a set of Pods constrained to a specific Kubernetes Namespace.
 Ideally, if multiple namespaces are involved each one should have its own copy of the podconfig operator with specific sets of RBAC controls (roles, rolebindings and service accounts) for each one of them.